olm3ca/Surface-Laptop-Go/README.md

 2. Create your EFI based on the latest OC Guide for [this IceLake generation](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/icelake.html).
 A few notes on getting OpenCore to work, in my case:
   - Airportitwlm works perfectly with this wifi card, just make sure you get the version for version of MacOS you're using.
   - I tried all combinations of the ALC274 codec with AppleALC.
 No luck, but VoodooHDA works well.
 For now, I'll take it.
+Note: on Big Sur 11.3+ there is a fix that needs to be applied for audio to work, see [this post](https://www.insanelymac.com/forum/topic/314406-voodoohda-297/?do=findComment&comment=2756841) for more details.
   - VoodooI2C + VoodooI2CHID will enable the touchscreen, but the touchpad won't work.
   - VoodooI2C + VoodooI2ELAN will enable the touchpad, but the touchscreen won't work.
 I opted for this.
   - For iGPU to work, you'll need the iGPU.plist I've included in this repo in your device properties section.